(revised, effective September 2017)

 CANCELLATIONS AND ABSENCES:

-Teacher absences: The teacher reserves the right to cancel or reschedule lessons due to illness or other commitments, and builds one absence a semester into the monthly lesson cost.
+Teacher absences: The teacher reserves the right to cancel or reschedule lessons due to illness.
 Whenever possible, the teacher will provide notice prior to the month that is being affected by the absence.
 The teacher will provide makeup lessons as applicable.

 LESSONS & PRACTICE TIME

 Punctuality: The teacher strives as much as possible to be prepared and to begin lessons on time.
 Likewise, students are responsible to be punctual to lessons.
 Teacher reserves the right to consider a lesson as “missed” if there is no contact from the student by 10 minutes past lesson start time.
-If the student expects to be delayed, please call or text to let the teacher know if the student will be attending the lesson.
 Students who arrive late will not be guaranteed their full lesson time.
 Parents who drop students off for lessons are also expected to be punctual in picking up their student.
 Students who arrive early may need to wait until their scheduled lesson start time.

-Lesson Involvement: In most cases, parents/guardians are welcome to attend and observe lessons.
-In some cases, where agreed upon by parent and teacher, parents/guardians may consider not attending lessons if their presence may detract from the student’s lesson quality or performance.
+Lesson Involvement: In most cases, parents are welcome to attend and observe lessons.
+In some cases, parents may be asked to consider not attending lessons if their presence is detracting from the student’s lesson quality or performance.

 Student Practice: Parents/Guardians are asked to encourage students and to be active participants during piano practice times during the week.
 Weekly practice goals will be set during lessons with the teacher on an individual basis.

 Communication: The teacher communicates primarily through e-mail.
 Students are free to text or call the teacher’s mobile number listed on the student invoice as well.
-The teacher may occasionally leave notes or comments for the Parent/Guardian in the student binder from week to week.
+The teacher may occasionally leave notes or comments for the Parent/Guardian in the student binder or in e-mailed lesson notes from week to week.
 Parents/Guardians are free to use the binder for communication with the teacher as well.

 For lessons held at HBC, the church parking lot is free for students use.
-For lessons held at the teacher’s personal studio, it is requested that students park on the street, making sure to keep driveways open.
+For lessons held at the teacher’s personal studio, it is advised that unattended vehicles be parked in the driveway during school hours in order to avoid a parking ticket.
+After 3:30p.m. on school days students may park on the street, being sure to keep nearby driveways open

 The teacher is not responsible for any injuries, loss or theft or occurring on teacher’s personal property.
 Likewise, HBC is not responsible for any injuries, loss or theft occurring on church property.